EmilionR/pp5-frontend/README.md

 AWS - Hosting the database

-Cloudinary - Hosting the profile images
+Cloudinary - Hosting the images

 Google & Mozilla Developer Tools - For debugging and trying out design improvements on the fly.